tasvora/TwitterSocialMediaAnalysis_ClimateChange/README.md

 ## Introduction

-In recent explosion of Big Data, there is a growing demand for analyzing non traditional data sources, Social Media data is a big source of this data in form of chats, messages, news feeds and all of it is in an unstructured form.
+Given the recent explosion of Big Data, there is a growing demand for analyzing non traditional data sources.
+Social Media data is a big source of this data in form of chats, messages, news feeds and all of it is in an unstructured form.
-Text analytics is a process that helps analyze this unstructured data and look for patterns, judge sentiments which further help organizations, companies in their desicion making.
+Text analytics is a process that helps analyze this unstructured data and look for patterns or deduce popular sentiment which further helps organizations in their desicion making.

-Twitter data(commonly know as tweets) is a incredibly powerful source of information on a extensive list of topics.
-This data can be analyzed to find trends related to specific topic, measure sentiments, obtain feedback on past desicions and could also help make future desicions.
+Twitter data (commonly know as tweets) is a incredibly powerful source of information on an extensive list of topics.
+This data can be analyzed to find trends related to specific topic, measure popular sentiment, obtain feedback on past desicions and also help make future desicions.
 #### TwitterSocialMediaAnalysis_ClimateChange :
-This project is an approach in analyzing sentiments on Climate Change using data collected for some of the most trending hashtags related to Climate Change.
-Further machine learning model's have been developed in-order to help a user predict, an applicable climate change hashtag and sentiment for a tweet entered by him/her.
+This project is an approach towards analyzing popular sentiment on Climate Change using twitter data collected for some of the most trending hashtags related to Climate Change.
+Further, machine learning models have been developed in order to help a user predict an applicable climate change hashtag and ascertain the sentiment of a tweet entered by her.

 ![Twitter-climate](images/Twitter-Climate1.jpg)